joephorn/afstudeerstage-hhdh/README.md

 # Generative Typography Tool

-A creative coding tool that generates dynamic, motion-based typography systems for visual identities.
+A creative coding tool that generates dynamic, motion-based typography systems for Albion.

 This project was developed as part of a graduation internship at HeyHeydeHaas.
 The goal is to explore how generative systems can support designers in creating dynamic identities.